Cameron Stephenson

 Cameron John-Ngaue Stephenson (born 18 June 1983) is a former American football guard.
-He was drafted by the Pittsburgh Steelers in the fifth round of the 2007 NFL Draft.
+He was selected by the Pittsburgh Steelers in the fifth round of the 2007 NFL draft.
 He played college football at Rutgers.

-Stephenson has also been a member of the Green Bay Packers, Philadelphia Eagles, New Orleans Saints, Jacksonville Jaguars, and San Diego Chargers.
-He now coaches Defensive line at Mesa High School.
+Stephenson was also a member of the Green Bay Packers, Philadelphia Eagles, New Orleans Saints, Jacksonville Jaguars, San Diego Chargers, Hartford Colonials, Spokane Shock, and Los Angeles KISS.

-Early years
+Early life

 As a young man Stephenson attended Hawthorne High School.
 At Hawthorne, he lettered in three sports football, basketball, track and field 54'8 shot, 141'7 disc.
 While playing football as the team's starting left offensive tackle and also played defensive tackle and recorded 101 tackles/17.5 sacks/11 forced fumles/9 blocked field goals.
 Stephenson earning 1st team All-Bay League honors in all three season at offensive tackle and 2 time all CIF, 1st team Daily breeze, 1st team L.A.
 Times.